reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

 ### Task 3: Define the routing query

+In this task, you will define a route for storage account.

 1. On the **Add a route** blade, under **Data source**, ensure that **Device Telemetry Messages** is selected.

 1. Under **Enable route**, ensure that **Enable** is selected.